netdata/netdata/docs/cloud/alerts-notifications/manage-notification-methods.md

 - A Cloud account
 - Have access to, at least, a space

-Note: If an Administrator has disabled a Personal [service level](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/notifications.md#service-level) notification method this will override any user specific setting.
+Note: If an administrator has disabled a Personal [service level](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/notifications.md#service-level) notification method this will override any user specific setting.

 #### Steps